Table of Contents

 Tip: Please keep in mind that you will use Fields to send the information to the Google Sheets block.

-If you are not familiar with Landbot's fields, please check out this video tutorial before proceeding with the integration.
+If you are not familiar with Landbot's fields, make sure to check out this video tutorial before proceeding with the integration.

 Sync with one of your Google Spreadsheets